sandeep194920/MERN_Projects/3_tours_app/front-end/README.md

 ###### Images Container

-- Created a Grid (container + item) inside main Grid container (as second grid item) in `src/Components/header.js`.
+- Created a Grid (container + item) inside main Grid container (as second grid item) in `src/Components/header.js`

 - Inside the above container + item Grid, create image card.
 Each image card is a grid item (we have this grid item because we can adjust xs, md, lg and so on sizes).
 Inside this, create Box that contains img and typography

 ###### Hide images when screen is shrinked

 - We have added subImageContainer class.
-This class will have breakpoints for each size like xl, md, sm and here, we set `display:none`.
+This class will have breakpoints for each size like xl, md, sm and here, we set `display:none`

 #### Add additional props to theme and contrastText prop